google/knative-gcp/docs/examples/metrics/README.md

     ```

 ## Viewing metrics
-In the metrics explorer in stackdriver, build the query to see metrics.
-There are multiple options to view the results
+In the [metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer) in Stackdriver, build the query
-of queries - Line, Stacked Bar, Stacked Area, Heatmap.
+to see metrics.
+There are multiple options to view the results of queries - Line, Stacked Bar, Stacked Area, Heatmap.

 #### Sample queries: